 - 5. Drainage See Condition 1.b. discussion below. - 6.
-Roads Construction of Pikake Street, and Nuhou Street Phase I have been completed, along with all streets within Puako subdivision.
-Construction of the portion of Nuhou Street that fronts the new Kauai Intermediate School parcel, and the corresponding Kaumualii Highway intersection improvements were completed in June, 1999.
+Roads During this report period Kaneka Street and the portion of Nuhou Street between Kaneka and Pikake Streets, a total of a mile of roadways, were completed and open to the public.
+Kaumualii Highway, a state road, improved over night.
+With the completion of these vital roadways the only collector road in the project area that remains to be built is a roughly 2000-foot section of Nuhou that exits on Nawiliwili Road.
+Construction of Pikake Street, and Nuhou Street Phase I had been completed earlier, along with all streets within Puako subdivision.
+Construction of the portion of Nuhou Street that fronts the Chiefess Kamakahelei Middle School parcel, and the corresponding Kaumualii Highway intersection improvements were completed in June, 1999.
 The planning and construction of this project were coordinated with the State Department of Transportation and County Department of Public Works.
-At this time we have initiated planning for the construction of Kaneka Street, which connects Puhi Road to Nuhou Street at the new intermediate school, and Nuhou Street from the school to Pikake Street.
-A total of about one mile of roadway will be built and this should significantly improve flow and circulation in this area as well as Kaumualii Highway.
-Design and construction plans for other roads or road sections will be undertaken as market demands dictate development of future subdivisions served by the roads.

-- 7. Refuse Collection/Disposal We have fulfilled this requirement of the County of Kauai regarding our participation in solid waste disposal, by payment of \$717,600.39 for our share of the construction costs of the County's Lihue Refuse Transfer Station. - 8.
-Police/Fire No special requirements or conditions have been imposed; the project is included in the County's future growth projections. - c.
+Design and construction plans for other roads will be undertaken as market demands dictate the development of future subdivisions served by the roads. - 7.
+Refuse Collection/Disposal We have fulfilled this requirement of the County of Kauai regarding our participation in solid waste disposal, by payment of \$717,600.39 for our share of the construction costs of the County's Lihue Refuse Transfer Station. - 8.
+Police/Fire No special requirements or conditions have been imposed; the project is included in the County's future growth projections. - d.
 A detailed drainage analysis of the Property, including an assessment of the downstream impacts that would result upon approval of the Petitioner's application and the mitigative measures proposed with respect to all such impacts.